I’ve got that feeling.

 It’s funny how we love “new” things that don’t impact our lives that much.
 I’m the first one to say “check out this new app” or you’ve got to read this “new book”.
 I’m also the first one to say that we need to change and start doing new things in new ways.

-But this type of new is different, because this is something great.
+But this type of new is different, because this is something of impact.
 It’s big and wonderful and scary and life-changing.

 It’s made me think about all the other times I’ve had this feeling of being on the edge of something great.

-It’s also made me think that I need to spend more time working towards having this feeling in my writing, my teaching, and my creating.
+It’s also made me think that I need to spend more time working towards having this feeling in my writing, my teaching, my coaching, and my creating.

 I recently watched a documentary on J.K.
 Rowling (one of my favorite writers).
 She had this feeling.
 And it held her back for quite some time.
 Then all of a sudden it clicked in a rush of thoughts…she was on the edge of something great: